 You can pay for qualified medical expenses out-of-pocket and reimburse yourself anytime using your HSA money.
 As long as you opened your HSA before the expense was incurred, your reimbursement will be tax-free.
 You can:

-Transfer money online from your HSA to your personal bank account using an electronic funds transfer (EFT).
-You can establish a direct connection between your Fidelity HSA and your bank account to reimburse yourself for qualified medical expenses you paid from a taxable account.
+Transfer money online from your HSA to your personal bank account using an electronic funds transfer (EFT) for qualified medical expenses you paid from a taxable account.

-* You cannot use the Fidelity HSA® debit card at an ATM.
-Your Fidelity HSA debit card can be used only to pay for goods and services that are qualified medical expenses; it will not be accepted, for example, at ATMs, restaurants, and gas stations.
+You cannot use the Fidelity HSA® debit card at an ATM.
+Your Fidelity HSA debit card can be used only to pay for goods and services that are qualified medical expenses.

 Direct & Payroll Deposit